OTLHT Fundraising Hike

 JOIN US FOR THE OTLHT FUNDRAISING HIKE!

-EACH OTLHT HIKE REGISTRANT IS REQUIRED TO ATTEND THE *VIRTUAL* OTLHT MANDATORY ORIENTATION MEETING ON FEBRUARY XX, 2026 FROM 6:30PM - 7:30PM.
+EACH OTLHT HIKE REGISTRANT IS REQUIRED TO ATTEND THE *VIRTUAL* OTLHT MANDATORY ORIENTATION MEETING ON FEBRUARY 4, 2026 FROM 6:30PM - 7:30PM.
 All participants will be responsible for packing and hiking with their own equipment and provisions.
 PLEASE READ THE OTLHT TRAIL CONDITIONS & EVENT DETAILS SECTION BEFORE COMMITTING TO THIS EVENT.

 TRAIL CONDITIONS & EVENT DETAILS